YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 Except for the following commands where it does not need encryption keys to operate on encrypted databases, MUPIP needs access to encryption keys to operate on encrypted databases: BACKUP -BYTESTREAM, EXIT, EXTEND, FTOK, HELP, INTRPT, REPLICATE, RUNDOWN, STOP.
 MUPIP looks for the password for the key ring on disk in the environment variable $gtm_passwd, terminating with an error if it is unable to get a matching key for any database, journal, backup or extract file that contains encrypted data.

 .. note::
    MUPIP JOURNAL operations that only operate on the journal file without requiring access to the database - EXTRACT and SHOW - require only the key for the journal file, not the current database file key.
 MUPIP SET operations that require stand-alone access to the database do not need encryption keys; any command that can operate with concurrent access to the database requires encryption keys.
 All other MUPIP operations require access to database encryption keys.
 MUPIP EXTRACT -FORMAT=ZWRITE or -FORMAT=GLO and MUPIP JOURNAL -EXTRACT are intended to produce readable database content, and produce cleartext output even when database and journal files are encrypted.
-Since a MUPIP EXTRACT -FORMAT=BINARY extract file can contain encrypted data from multiple database files, the extract file contains the hashes for all database files from which extracted data was obtained.An encrypted database cannot be downgraded to YottaDB/GT.M version 4 (V4) format.
+Since a MUPIP EXTRACT -FORMAT=BINARY extract file can contain encrypted data from multiple database files, the extract file contains the hashes for all database files from which extracted data was obtained.

 **MUPIP CREATE**